sairamcharan9/resume_agentic_adk/README.md

 # Resume Optimizer (RO)

 A specialized application for optimizing resumes for Computer Science, Data Science, and AI/ML positions based on job descriptions and special instructions.
+Features multiple AI model providers and flexible configuration options.

 ## Overview